 They may tend to read meaning into every action of other people.

-When awareness of every detail is followed by complaints and pointing out the flaws of friends, they may not like it.
+When awareness of every detail is followed by complaints and pointing out friends’ flaws, they may not like it.

-5) They’ve built-in special Voice and Facial Recognition ability
+5) They’ve built-in extraordinary Voice and Facial Recognition Ability

 A detail-oriented person can recognize voices and faces faster than other persons.